-Former High School Dual-Enrolled Students
+Former High School Dual-Enrolled and Direct Credit Students

 Former high school dual-enrolled students are required to complete a new application for admission if they wish to continue or return to North Central after graduation from high school.
-Former dual-enrolled students are required to furnish ACT scores or take the COMPASS assessment test before being released to register for classes.
+Former dual-enrolled and direct credit students are required to furnish ACT scores or take the COMPASS assessment before registering for classes, take the SmarterMeasure assessment, and attend orientation.